RetroAchievements/docs/docs/guidelines/content/progression-and-win-condition-guidelines.md

 # Progression and Win Condition Guidelines

 Progression and Win Type conditions are assigned to achievements in a set and used to designate when a game has been beaten.
-A game is considered when all the following statements are true:
+A game is considered beaten when all the following statements are true:

 1. All progression-typed achievements have been earned, if any are present.
 2. Any win-typed achievement has been earned, if any are present.